How To Mark A Queen Bee – Beginner’s Guide

 A simple paint mark on the back can make identifying her much easier.
 If you’d like to learn how to mark a queen bee, then keep reading.
 This handy beginner’s guide provides step-by-step instructions and advice.

 Step 1: Identify

 Spotting the queen bee amongst so many similar-looking bees can be a challenge.
-Check the frame with the most bees and look for eggs as that’s where she’s more likely to be.
+Check the frame with the most bees and look for eggs, as that’s where she’s more likely to be.

 You can learn more about what queen bees look like here.
 It’ll help you identify her more easily by appearance, movement, and behavioral characteristics.
-We also share some useful tips for spotting a queen bee.
+We also share some valuable tips for spotting a queen bee.